Red Rabbit: Plot

 In 1982, Pope John Paul II privately issues a letter to the communist Polish government, stating that he will resign from the papacy and return to his hometown unless they cease their repression of counterrevolutionary movements in Poland, particularly the Solidarity trade union.
-Called the Warsaw Letter, it is later forwarded to Moscow, enraging Committee for State Security (KGB) director Yuri Andropov.
+Called the Warsaw Letter, it is later forwarded to Moscow, enraging Committee for State Security (KGB) chairman Yuri Andropov.
 He decides to plan the Pope's assassination, which he believes will reinvigorate communism in Eastern Europe, perceived by many to be in a state of decline.
-Known only by the number 15-8-82-666 for security reasons, the assassin is then selected as a Turk Muslim (understood to be Mehmet Ali Ağca), who would then be eliminated by Bulgarian KDS officer Boris Strokov afterwards for deniability.
-The operation is later unanimously approved by the Politburo.
+Known only by the number 15-8-82-666 for security reasons, the assassin is selected as a Turk Muslim (understood to be Mehmet Ali Ağca), who would then be eliminated by Bulgarian DS officer Boris Strokov afterwards for deniability.
+The operation is unanimously approved by the Politburo.

-Meanwhile, Oleg Zaitzev, a communications officer in the KGB tasked with sending and receiving encrypted dispatches to and from KGB stations across Europe, pieces together the plot to kill the Pope, and becomes deeply troubled with the prospect of murdering an innocent person for political purposes.
-He later decides to make contact with the local CIA station chief, Edward Foley, as well as his wife and agent Mary Pat, intending to defect and then be extracted out of the Soviet Union with his family, in exchange for providing information on the assassination plot as well as the names of KGB deep-penetration agents in the American and British governments.
+Oleg Zaitzev, a communications officer in the KGB tasked with sending and receiving encrypted communications, pieces together the plot to kill the Pope and becomes deeply troubled with the prospect of murdering an innocent person for political purposes.
+He decides to make contact with the CIA station chief Edward Foley, as well as his wife and agent Mary Pat, intending to defect and then be extracted out of the Soviet Union with his family, in exchange for providing information on the assassination plot as well as the names of KGB deep penetration agents in the American and British governments.

 The Foleys instruct Zaitzev to bring his family to Budapest, Hungary, under the guise of taking a vacation.
-They are then to be assisted by British Secret Intelligence Service (SIS) officers stationed in the city, because the CIA station there is compromised; as a result, Jack Ryan, former Marine and the CIA liaison to SIS in London, is sent there to represent the agency.
+They are then to be assisted by British foreign intelligence (MI6) officers stationed in the city, since the CIA station there was recently shut down.
+As a result, Jack Ryan, CIA's liaison to MI6 in London, is sent there to represent the agency.
 One early morning, the Zaitzevs are spirited out of the hotel they were staying.
-Accompanied by Ryan, they are then smuggled to Yugoslavia, where they immediately fly to the United Kingdom.
-SIS agents plant dead bodies that are physically identical to the family in their hotel room, which is then set on fire, thus deceiving the KGB.
+Accompanied by Ryan, they are then smuggled to Yugoslavia, where they immediately fly to the UK.
+MI6 agents plant dead bodies that are physically identical to the family in their hotel room, which is then set on fire, thus deceiving the KGB.

-After settling down in a safehouse outside Manchester, Zaitzev reveals what he knows about the assassination plot, which alarms the SIS and the CIA.
+After settling down in a safehouse outside Manchester, Zaitzev reveals what he knows about the assassination plot, which alarms the MI6 and the CIA.
 Ryan is later sent to St. Peter's Square in Vatican City to accompany the British SIS officers on the ground to ascertain how the attack on the Pope will play out, as well as to try capturing the shooter.
 At the Pope's weekly audience, Ryan manages to capture Strokov; however, the Pope is shot by the real shooter, Ağca.
 Nevertheless, the pontiff recovers from his wounds.
 It is then revealed that Strokov was executed by the British as retaliation for murdering Soviet defector Georgi Markov on British soil four years ago.